tc39/notes/meetings/2019-06/june-4.md

 JHD: When I think of polyfilling I think of adding/removing/changing functionality, but [missed rest of question]

-MS: (referring to loading chain slide) Two steps process here.
+MLS: (referring to loading chain slide) Two steps process here.
 Blue is resolve, red is load.
 Process continues until you run out of loaders.
 Implementations can decide how and if they want to resolve a module.

 KM: What about host environments?
 If the desire to replace things as a host-delegated action, I believe that should be at the host level, not at every lower-level of the web page.